Rust Blog Guidelines

 - The blog post draft is submitted as a PR on the blog repo for final review a few days before the release.

-Teams can generally decide for themselves what to write on the team Rust blog.
+Teams can generally decide for themselves what to write on the inside Rust blog.

-Typical subjects for team Rust blog posts include:
+Typical subjects for inside Rust blog posts include:

 - New initiatives and calls for participation